The best iPad alternatives

 🔎 Samsung Galaxy Tab S10 Ultra offers a premium Android tablet experience with a stunning display and innovative AI features. ★★★★★

 What you need to know: Released in October 2024, the Galaxy Tab S10 Ultra continues Samsung's tradition of creating high-end, feature-packed tablets for discerning users.
+You won't be able to run Windows or macOS software, but there are a number of decent Android art and design apps these days for the creative wishing to work on the move.

-Design and build: Marginally thinner and lighter than its predecessor, the tablet features Enhanced Armor Aluminium for improved durability.
+Design and build: Marginally thinner and lighter than its predecessor, this tablet features Enhanced Armor Aluminium for improved durability.
 IP68 water and dust resistance sets it apart from competitors.
 The S Pen attaches magnetically to the rear, offering 2.8ms latency for a near-natural writing experience.

 Pricing: This tablet starts at £1,200/$1,200, positioning it as a premium device competing directly with the iPad Pro.
-While expensive, it offers a unique Android tablet experience with unmatched screen real estate and innovative features.

 The best budget iPad alternative